LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Fortunately, this can be done by redefining the problem environment.

-See amsthm‘s documentation for more information, such as subordinately numbering (numbering per section).
+See amsthm‘s documentation for more information, such as subordinate numbering (numbering per section).

 Hebrew Support in Hyperref – Situation Review

-It’s been a bit more than three years since I’ve written about a workaround for getting hyperref to play (almost) nicely with Hebrew.
-Over the past few weeks, I saw I rising interest in this and few people contacted me regarding this issue.
-So I thought it’s a good opportunity to better document the current situation, and possible ways that should be further investigated which I believe might lead to better solutions.
+It’s been a bit more than three years since I wrote about a workaround for getting hyperref to play (almost) nicely with Hebrew.
+Over the past few weeks, I saw a rising interest in this, and a few people contacted me regarding this issue.
+So I thought it’s a good opportunity to better document the current situation and possible approaches that should be further investigated, which I believe might lead to better solutions.

 Continue reading Hebrew Support in Hyperref – Situation Review